wblangdon/rand_malloc/README.md

     peak_malloc 37216256 bytes
 ```

   10000001 is the number of simulated ticks (each malloc is one tick).
-In this example, limited by internal SIZE.
+In this example, limited by internal SIZE (10,000,000).

   Max_malloc 34411437 is the peak number of useful bytes (created by malloc).